• Skip to primary navigation

 Regulated Price Plan (RPP) Rates

 These prices are fixed, rather than reacting to economic influences as retail rates do.
 As a consequence, RPP rates are likely to be somewhat higher than retail rates, due to the need to ensure that utility companies can make up for periods when energy production costs are especially high.
+RPP prices are reviewed once a year and are rest as need to cover the cost of electricity supply.

 The Advantages of RPP Rates